How to safely do bed sharing/co sleeping with newborn

 Getting more sleep

-Breastfeeding goes easier
+Breastfeeding is easier

 Planned bed sharing with a newborn is safer